GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 5: Assistance: Delete (DELETE) request for a Subaward report when delete request was not successful. </summary>
+<summary>Example 5: Delete (DELETE) request for a subaward report and the delete request is not successful. </summary>
 <p>
 <code><pre>
 {